MediaCrush/mediacrush.github.io/_posts/2013-07-19-MediaCrush-for-users.md

 We're getting ready to launch MediaCrush soon, and wanted to drop a quick post here to show you around the place.
 By the time you read this, we'll probably already have "launched" properly.
 So, let's get you acquainted with the site.
 [MediaCrush](https://mediacru.sh) is an image hosting site.
 There are many such sites, but MediaCrush is made unique by its speed.
-Most importantly (as the name would imply), MediaCrush serves up gifs super fast, through the magic of video.
+More importantly, MediaCrush serves up gifs super fast, through the magic of video.

 <div class="row">
     <div class="left">